ADVRHumanoids/nicla_vision_ros/README.md

 # Usage
-Follow the below two steps for enjoying your Arduino Nicla Vision board with ROS!
+Follow the below steps for enjoying your Arduino Nicla Vision board with ROS!

 ## Run the ROS package
 -  Launch the package: